uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2016.md

 ### Genome browser

 In collaboration with the Norwegian ELIXIR environment at NMBU, CEES has in 2016 established a Genome Browser which can be used for genomes resulting from research performed at CEES.
 A genome browser is a graphical interface for viewing and accessing genomic data for a species.
-The first genome presneted through this browser was the updated Atlantic cod (*Gadus morhua*) genome, gadMor2.
+The first genome presented through this browser was the updated Atlantic cod (*Gadus morhua*) genome, gadMor2.
 A sparrow genome browser is under development.

 Links to these genome browsers can be found
 [at this website](https://www.mn.uio.no/cees/english/research/about/infrastructure/genome-browser/).